 - Supporting material illustrating or describing the nominee’s achievements, which would include teaching evaluations, syllabi, or student work (not to exceed a total of 20, 8.5x11 pages, in PDF format).

 Selection & Presentation

 The ACSA Awards Committee shall select no more than three individuals for awards per year.
 The committee, in any year, may choose not to bestow the Diversity Achievement Award.
-Winners will be announced at an Architecture Education Awards Ceremony during the 102nd ACSA Annual Meeting in Miami Beach, FL 2014.
+Winners will be announced at an Architecture Education Awards Ceremony during the 103rd ACSA Annual Meeting in Toronto, Ontario 2015.

 + Past Recipients

 Ryan Smith, University of Utah